Mary Heaton Vorse: Chronicler of labor's struggle and racist injustice

 In 1937, Vorse was in Flint, Michigan, for the pivotal "sit-down strike" of the CIO's United Auto Workers, and, as chronicled in her book Labor's New Millions (1938).
 Writing about them for The New Republic, she may have been "the only reporter who gravitated toward the Women’s Emergency Brigade, a coalition of striking women workers and strikers’ wives who raised hell on the picket lines".
 That same year, she went on to report on the Little Steel Strike.
 This saw the CIO embrace black workers; women holding the picket lines under gun fire; and, at the Republic Steel plant in south Chicago plant, the killing of 23 protestors in the Memorial Day Massacre.
 Vorse, then 63, was hit by a ricocheting bullet, and a picture of her pale, bloodied, face was featured in nation’s Sunday newspapers.

 By the end of the 1930s she could count among the titles for which she had written: the New York Post, New York World, The Washington Post, McCall's, Harper's Weekly, Atlantic Monthly, The Masses (suppressed in 1917 for its opposition to conscription), New Masses, Common Sense, The New Republic, McClure's, Survey, The Delineator, and Ladies' Home Journal as well as various news services.

-During the Second World War, she was America's oldest war reporters.
+During the Second World War, she was one of America's oldest war reporters.
 Focusing as she had in the First World War on the plight of civilians, she was moved to do extensive work for United Nations Refugee and Resettlement Agency, UNRRA.
 After the War, she continued working into her eighties.
 In 1952, she exposed in Harper’s the political and labor corruption involved in the Gambino crime family's control the Brooklyn dockyards, complete with an interview with their hiring boss, vice-president of the International Longshoremen's Association, Tony "Bang Bang" Anastasio.
 She made her last major investigative trip in 1959, reporting on anti-union violence during a textile strike in Henderson, North Carolina.

 Provincetown Players

 In 1915, on her property in Provincetown, Massachusetts, Vorse helped stage the first performance of a repertoire that included Ida Rauh, Susan Glaspell, George Cram Cook, John Reed, Hutchins Hapgood, and Eugene O'Neill.
-Once established the Provincetown Players move to Greenwich Village, in November 1918 opening their own Provincetown Playhouse with O'Neill's once-act play Where the Cross Is Made.
+Once established the Provincetown Players moved to Greenwich Village, in November 1918 opening their own Provincetown Playhouse with O'Neill's once-act play Where the Cross Is Made.